List of Power Rangers Ninja Steel characters: Mick Kanic

-Mick Kanic is an alien slave from the Lion Galaxy with the ability to shapeshift into inanimate objects and was the head mechanic onboard Galvanax's ship until he, Brody and Redbot escaped via the garbage chute.
+Mick Kanic (portrayed by Kelson Henderson) is an alien slave from the Lion Galaxy with the ability to shapeshift into inanimate objects and was the head mechanic onboard Galvanax's ship until he, Brody and Redbot escaped via the garbage chute.
 His servitude on Galvanax's ship was because Princess Viera's family sold him and 100 other inhabitants of the Lion Galaxy to Galvanax.

 After escaping, Mick became separated from Brody and Redbot, meeting up with Calvin and Hayley.
 They take him to their high school where Mick is mistaken for the new shop teacher by Principal Hastings and is hired on the spot.

 Mick is exceptionally gifted with mechanical engineering and repair, being the top Mechanic on the Warrior Dome.
 He also knows a great deal about Power Rangers and the Ninja Nexus Prism, to the point he created more Ninja Power Stars for the Rangers needs.

 When Mick encountered Princess Viera, he told the Rangers about what her family had done to him and the Lion Galaxy inhabitants that were sold to Galvanax.
 Following Drillion's defeat, Princess Viera made amends with Mick by enabling him to contact his parents.
 Mick tells his parents that he is not coming home yet as he is helping the Rangers in their fight against Galvanax's forces.

 Mick and Dane Romero were able to morph into their own variations of the Ninja Steel Red Ranger.
 Following Galvanax's destruction, Mick states to the Rangers that he is going to take a space taxi and pay a visit to his parents.

-Mick later returns to Earth on a space taxi to warn the Rangers about the new season of "Galaxy Warriors", and thus have no choice to stay with Rangers, as he felt they still needed him when "Galaxy Warriors" still around to hunt the Rangers.
+Mick later returns to Earth on a space taxi to warn the Rangers about the new season of "Galaxy Warriors", and thus have no choice but to stay with the Rangers, as he felt they still needed him when "Galaxy Warriors" is still around to hunt the Rangers.

 General Tynamon uses Madame Odius' mind-control device to take control of Mick.
-After making a cover-up that is going to the Lion Galaxy to visit his sick parents, a mind-controlled Mick tells Madame Odius that he can make a satellite to expand Madame Odius' mind-control plot.
+After making a cover-up that is going to the Lion Galaxy to visit his sick parents, a mind-controlled Mick tells Odius that he can make a satellite to expand Odius' mind-control plot.

 At the end of the series, Mick and Redbot choose to remain on Earth with the Rangers while maintaining contact with his parents in the Lion Galaxy.

-Mick Kanic is portrayed by Kelson Henderson and returns in Power Rangers Dino Fury.